genuary2022/genuary2022.github.io/index.md

 GENUARY is back!
 GENUARY is an artificially generated month of time where we build code that makes beautiful things.

-It happens during the month of January 2022, and everybody is invited!
+It's happening during the month of January 2022, and everybody is invited!

 For every 24 hour day within this 744 hour timespan, we have prepared a prompt to base your code art on.